spinnaker/spinnaker.io/content/en/docs/guides/user/canary/stage/_index.md

 ---
-layout: single
 title:  "Add a canary stage to a pipeline"
-sidebar:
-  nav: guides
+linkTitle: "Canary stage"
+description: How to add a canary stage to your pipeline
 ---

-If you have [enabled canary for your application](/setup/canary/) and have one or more [canary configs prepared](/docs/v1/guides/user/canary/config/), you can now add a canary stage to your pipeline and configure it to perform canary analysis for your deployment.
+If you have [enabled canary for your application](/docs/setup/canary/) and have one or more [canary configs prepared](/docs/guides/user/canary/config/), you can now add a canary stage to your pipeline and configure it to perform canary analysis for your deployment.